Information for Authorised Deposit-taking Institutions (ADIs)

 A financial institution can include a Farm Management Deposit (FMD) product in its product range if it meets the Australian Government's prudential requirements or is government-guaranteed.
 This includes most banks, credit unions and building societies.

 Financial institutions offering FMDs must comply with the FMD Scheme’s terms and conditions under Division 393 of the Income Tax Assessment Act 1997, Subdivision 398-A of the Tax Administration Act 1953, Division 393 of the Income Tax Assessment Regulations 1997 and Part 7A of the Tax Administration Regulations 1976.
-Subdivision 393-B of the Income Tax Assessment Regulations 1997 defines a financial institution for the purposes of the FMD Scheme.
+Subdivision 393-B of the Income Tax Assessment Regulations 1997 defines an FMD Provider for the purposes of the FMD Scheme.

-Australian Prudential Regulation Authority (APRA)website has information on its prudential requirements, including a list of Authorised Deposit–taking Institutions.
+The Australian Prudential Regulation Authority (APRA) website has information on its prudential requirements, including a list of Authorised Deposit–taking Institutions.

-When offering FMDs, financial institutions must provide clients with a mandatory statement on the scheme’s conditions (the statement is commonly included in the Product Disclosure Statement).
-Details that financial institutions must include in this statement can be found in Schedule 1C of the Income Tax Assessment Regulations 1997.
+When offering FMDs, FMD Providers must provide clients with a mandatory statement on the scheme’s conditions (the statement is commonly included in the Product Disclosure Statement).
+Details that FMD Providers must include in this statement can be found in Schedule 1C of the Income Tax Assessment Regulations 1997.
 Financial institutions also hold the responsibility for ensuring that the details in the statement are kept up to date.

 Reporting on Farm Management Deposits to the Department of Agriculture and Water Resources

-All financial institutions offering FMDs must report to the Department of Agriculture and Water Resources (the department) on their FMD holdings.
+All financial institutions offering FMDs must report to the Department of Agriculture (the department) on their FMD holdings.
 A report for a month must be submitted within 10 days after the end of the month.
-For example, the report for May 2016 is due to the department no later than close of business on 10 June 2016.
+For example, the report for June 2018 is due to the department no later than close of business on 10 July 2018.

-If a financial institution ceases holding FMDs, they are no longer obliged to submit FMD reports to the department.
-However, the financial institution’s obligation to submit FMD reports will resume if they hold FMDs again in future.
+If an FMD Provider ceases holding FMDs, it is no longer obliged to submit FMD reports to the department.
+However, the FMD Provider’s obligation to submit FMD reports will resume if it holds FMDs again in future.

 Reporting Farm Management Deposits to the Australian Taxation Office in the Annual Investment Income Report

-The FMD details submitted in the AIIR, such as the PIN, the Account Number, the ANZSIC code, and the postcode, must exactly match the details submitted in the monthly FMD returns to the Department of Agriculture and Water Resources.
+The FMD details submitted in the AIIR, such as the PIN, the ANZSIC code, and the postcode, must exactly match the details submitted in the monthly FMD returns to the Department of Agriculture.

 FMD Loan Offset Accounts

 Primary producers can use their FMDs to offset farm business loans.
-Financial institutions that have chosen to offer FMD offset account products can determine how the accounts are set up and operated, subject to them meeting legislative requirements.
+FMD Providers that have chosen to offer FMD offset account products can determine how the accounts are set up and operated, subject to them meeting legislative requirements.

 FMDs and the unclaimed moneys provisions